dapr/quickstarts/distributed-calculator/README.md

     ![Calculator Screenshot](./img/calculator-screenshot.JPG)

-7. Open your browser's console window (using F12 key) to see the logs produced as we use the calculator.
-Note that each time we click a button, we see logs that indicate state persistence and the different apps that are contacted to perform the operation.
+7. Open your browser's console window (using F12 key) to see the logs produced as you use the calculator.
+Note that each time you click a button, you see logs that indicate state persistence and the different apps that are contacted to perform the operation.